taixingbi/coding-test/intro.md

  In the video analysis, I setup real-time dataflow using Kafka and Spark.

  ###### video analysis
- In the machine learning task: I work on depresion detection through patient audio, emotional detection through video. sentiment analysis through transcription.
+ In the machine learning task: I work on depresion detection through patient audio, emotional detection through video( openCV and VGG model). sentiment analysis through transcription.

  ###### AWS